Argentine Civil Wars: Overview

-The Federal League and The Anarchy of the 1820s
+The Federal League and the chaos of the 1820s

-Regionalism had long marked the relationship among the numerous provinces of what today is Argentina, and the wars of independence did not result in national unity.
+Regionalism has long characterized the relationships among the many provinces that make up present-day Argentina, and the wars of independence did not lead to national unity.
 José Artigas' establishment of the Federal League with Banda Oriental Province, Entre Ríos Province, Corrientes Province, Misiones Province, and Córdoba Province, in June 1814, marked the first formal rupture in the United Provinces of South America that had been created by the 1810 May Revolution.

-The Banda Oriental was invaded in June 1816 by Portuguese Empire, a conflict that tied Artigas' army to the defense of the region.
-Nonetheless, he ordered an armed response against the Directorship of the United Provinces' declaration of the centralising Argentine Constitution of 1819.
+The Banda Oriental was invaded in June 1816 by the Portuguese Empire, a conflict that tied Artigas' army to the defense of the region.
+Nonetheless, he ordered an armed response against the directorship of the United Provinces' declaration of the centralising Argentine Constitution of 1819.
 The Federal League victory at the Battle of Cepeda (1820) effectively dissolved the government, leaving caudillos as the highest regional authorities for the remainder of the decade.
-The Treaty of Pilar between Buenos Aires, Sante Fe and Entre Ríos, and the subsequent refusal of fellow Federal members to aid the occupied Banda Oriental marked the dissolution of the Federal League.
+The Treaty of Pilar between Buenos Aires, Santa Fe, and Entre Ríos, and the subsequent refusal of fellow federal members to aid the occupied Banda Oriental marked the dissolution of the Federal League.

-Armed conflict between Littoral governors soared in the beginning of the 1820s, immediately following the downfall of the Federal League.
-Artigas rejected the Pilar treaty and signed the Avalos Treaty with the governments of Corrientes and Misiones.
-In May 1820 he marched his army towards Concepción del Uruguay in Entre Ríos, but was ultimately defeated at Misiones by September, and exiled to Asunción.
-The governor of Entre Ríos, Francisco Ramírez effectively occupied the provinces of Corrientes and Misiones.
-The signing of the Treaty of Benegas in November 1820 between Buenos Aires and Santa Fe led to the breakdown of relations between Ramírez and Santa Fe's governor Estanislao López.
-By 1821 a war between the Buenos Aires-Santa Fe alliance and Corrientes ended in the death of Ramírez and the signing of the defensive Quadrilateral Treaty between Buenos Aires, Santa Fe, Entre Ríos and Corrientes against the Brazilian-Portuguese.
+Following the collapse of the Federal League in the early 1820s, armed conflict escalated among the governors of the Littoral provinces.
+Artigas rejected the Pilar Treaty and instead signed the Avalos Treaty with the governments of Corrientes and Misiones.
+In May 1820, he marched his army towards Concepción del Uruguay in Entre Ríos, but was ultimately defeated at Misiones by September, and exiled to Asunción.
+The governor of Entre Ríos, Francisco Ramírez, effectively occupied the provinces of Corrientes and Misiones.
+The signing of the Treaty of Benegas in November 1820 between Buenos Aires and Santa Fe led to the breakdown of relations between Ramírez and Santa Fe's governor, Estanislao López.
+By 1821, a war between the Buenos Aires-Santa Fe alliance and Corrientes ended in the death of Ramírez and the signing of the defensive Quadrilateral Treaty between Buenos Aires, Santa Fe, Entre Ríos, and Corrientes against the Brazilian-Portuguese.